snowdrop/k8s-infra/doc/oc.md

-# Instructions to install OpenShift using a cluster ansible role
+# Instructions to install OpenShift using the Cluster Ansible role

 ## Prerequisite